indianakernick/The-Fat-Controller/server/README.md

 [![Crates.io](https://img.shields.io/crates/v/tfc-server)](https://crates.io/crates/tfc-server)
 ![License](https://img.shields.io/crates/l/tfc-server)

-A WebSocket server (soon to be a TCP server) that uses [TFC](https://crates.io/crates/tfc) for remote control.
+A WebSocket server that uses [TFC](https://crates.io/crates/tfc) for remote control.
 The repo contains an iOS app that connects to the server to allow for remotely controlling a host on the same WiFi network that's running the server.
 An Android app is on the roadmap.

 ## Installation